Tomb Raider: Anniversary Controls & Gameplay Notes

 *AMMUNITION: Listed as maximum number of rounds that can be loaded at one time over the maximum number of rounds that can be carried.

-Difficulty level is first set at the beginning of the game, but it can be changed during the game just before starting any new level.
+The difficulty level can only be set at the beginning of the game.
 There are 3 difficulty settings: Easy, Medium and Hard.
-I'm not sure exactly how the difficulty setting affects gameplay, but I assume it has to do with things like enemy toughness, damage Lara sustains from enemies and hazards, etc.
+I'm not sure exactly how the difficulty setting affects gameplay, but I assume it has to do with things like enemy toughness, damage Lara sustains from enemies and hazards, etc. Puzzles are not affected.

 SAVING/LOADING GAMES & CHECKPOINTS